 Part 1: 8.1 x 16.2 cm (3 3/16 x 6 3/8 in.)

 Purchase from the J. H. Wade Fund 1944.225

 This covered bowl is one of the earliest surviving examples of Vincennes porcelain.
-Its decorations, particularly the lacey borders, show the influence of Meissen porcelain, but already, an individual note is struck in the extreme delicacy and coloristic restraint of the painting of the landscape scenes.
+Its decorations, particularly the lacy borders, show the influence of Meissen porcelain, but an individual note is struck in the extreme delicacy and colorful restraint of the painting of the landscape scenes.